Menu

 Why learn to cross-country ski with HPSC?

-2. No limits: you can take a lesson every time you come on a day trip.
+2. You can take a lesson whenever you come on a day trip.
+There's no limit on the number of lessons you can take per season!

-3. Instructors are all certified by the Canadian Association of Nordic Ski Instructors (CANSI) and participate in professional development opportunities every winter.
+3. Our instructors are all certified by the Canadian Association of Nordic Ski Instructors (CANSI) and stay up-to-date with the latest skiing techniques and trends.

-4. Lessons are in small groups with individualized attention (we aim for no more than 6 people in a lesson).
+4. Our lessons are held in the morning, in small groups with individualized attention.
+We aim for no more than 6 people in a lesson.

-5. It’s social!
-You meet fellow skiers at your level to ski with in the afternoon, and on future day trips.
+5. But it’s not just about learning to ski.
+It’s also about meeting new people and having fun.
+You’ll meet fellow skiers at your level who you can ski with in the afternoon and on future day trips.

 HPSC Cross Country Instructors